 This page is for anyone working for Tourism Information Centres (TICs) across Northern Ontario, including Summer Students, Managers and others.

-This ‘TIC Hub’ page contains helpful information and specific regional resources – like hyperlinks to regional tourism websites and maps – that can help you do your job of welcoming and assisting visitors to your TIC.
+The ‘TIC Hub’ contains helpful information and specific regional resources – like hyperlinks to regional tourism websites and maps – that can help TIC staff do their job of welcoming and assisting visitors at their TIC.
 You can find these links at the bottom of this page.